-- 05-10-13 Letter to Treasury reminding Administration to observe regular order when making Congressional authorization requests. - Hearing entitled "Evaluating U.S. Contributions to the International Monetary Fund" Monetary Policy and Trade, April 24, 2013 - Hearing entitled "The Annual Testimony of the Secretary of the Treasury on the State of the International Financial System" Full Committee, December 11, 2013 - U.S. Oversight over the Multilateral Development Banks (MDBs) and Possible U.S. Contributions - 05-10-13 Letter to Treasury reminding Administration to observe regular order when making Congressional authorization requests. - 05-16-13 Letter to the World Bank urging the World Bank - President to uphold a robust Doing Business Survey and Report
+- 5-10-13 Letter to Treasury reminding Administration to observe regular order when making Congressional authorization re- - Hearing entitled "Evaluating U.S. Contributions to the International Monetary Fund" Monetary Policy and Trade, April 24, 2013

-Hearing entitled "The Annual Testimony of the Secretary of the Treasury on the State of the International Financial System" Full Committee, December 11, 2013
+- Hearing entitled "The Annual Testimony of the Secretary of the Treasury on the State of the International Finance System" Full Committee, December 12, 2013 - Hearing entitled "International Impacts of the Federal Reserve's Quantitative Easing Program" Monetary Policy and Trade, January 9, 2014 - Hearing entitled "The Annual Testimony of the Secretary of the Treasury on the State of the International Financial System" Full Committee, May 8, 2014 - U.S. Oversight over the Multilateral Development Banks (MDBs) and Possible U.S. Contributions - \bullet 5-10-13 Letter to Treasury reminding Administration to observe regular order when making Congressional authorization requests - 5-16-13 Letter to the World Bank urging the World Bank President to uphold a robust Doing Business Survey and Report - Hearing entitled "The Annual Testimony of the Secretary of the Treasury on the State of the International Finance System" Full Committee, December 12, 2013 - Hearing entitled "International Impacts of the Federal Reserve's Quantitative Easing Program" Monetary Policy and Trade, January 9, 2014 - Hearing entitled "The Annual Testimony of the Secretary of the Treasury on the State of the International Financial System" Full Committee, May 8, 2014